 Course #2: After the Doug Collins led Andrew Bynum debacle, Harris & Co. brought in analytics wonder boy Sam Hinkie who pushed the tank button and of course initiated what we all lovingly refer to as “The Process”.
 Basically, “The Process” involved trading away decent/solid NBA players for future assets/picks and cap space as well as losing nearly every game in an effort to grab the pole position in the NBA Draft Lottery.
 “The Process” went on for three seasons and although it was not perfect (on and off the court), in general, it worked.
 Because of Hinkie the 76ers have a much better long term out look (great deal of cap space and a slew of draft picks) than they did after the 2012-13 season.

 As we all know, Hinkie no longer manages “The Process”.
-Thanks to a wimpy ownership group here in Philly; the meddlesome ways of Adam Silver and other owners in the Association; bitter NBA super agents and of course Jerry Colangelo; Hinkie resigned last week via a 13-page manifesto.
-Josh and Jerry will deny it, but the older Colangelo’s finger prints are all over Hinkie’s diminished power and eventual departure.
+Hinkie resigned last week via a 13-page manifesto thanks to an ownership group here in Philly that has no backbone; the meddlesome ways of Adam Silver and other owners in the Association; bitter NBA super agents and of course Jerry Colangelo.
+Josh and Jerry will deny it, but the elder Colangelo’s finger prints are all over Hinkie’s diminished power and eventual departure.
 Honestly, successful coups in third world Carribean island nations don’t happen this fast.

 After the Hinkie resigning an NBA front office contact told me the following about the 76ers ownership, “They (76ers ownership group) are bad.
 Josh Harris knows nothing about sports and even less about basketball.
 For him this is a business deal with a fantasy sports angle.”